-By Roger Allnutt, Travel Writer
+By Roger Allnutt

-VIETNAM, ASIA — Although the first port of call for most visitors to Vietnam is Ho Chi Minh City (still referred to as Saigon) more and more visitors are including the capital Hanoi, amazing Halong Bay and key towns of central Vietnam.
+Although the first port of call for most visitors to Vietnam is Ho Chi Minh City (still referred to as Saigon) more and more visitors are including the capital Hanoi, amazing Halong Bay and key towns of central Vietnam.

 The mausoleum to revered Vietnam War leader Ho Chi Minh is a key stop for both locals and international tourists – often locals queue for hours to pay their respects.
-Nearby I caught a glimpse of the French colonial style Presidential Palace, the simple house (on stilts) where Ho Chi Minh lived and worked.
+Nearby I caught a glimpse of the French colonial-style Presidential Palace, the simple house (on stilts) where Ho Chi Minh lived and worked.

 Of more recent fame is the so-called Hanoi Hilton, the Central Prison (Maison Centrale) built by the French to hold Nationalist prisoners during the war with the French in the 1940s and 50s but then used by the Vietnamese to incarcerate American pilots shot down in North Vietnam.
-US presidential candidate John McCain was a prisoner for four years.
+US Senator and presidential candidate John McCain was a prisoner for four years.

 All this sightseeing makes you hungry and Hanoi offers a dazzling array of choices.
-Small cafes sell local specialities which together with the local beer make a filling and tasty snack.
+Small cafes sell local specialties which together with the local beer make a filling and tasty snack.
 Dog is a specialty of northern Vietnam and restaurants with the sign Thit Cho are devoted to this one dish – be warned!